dimitri-nicolo/calico/security/aws-integration/aws-security-group-integration.md

        | head -1)
    ```

-   >**Note**: Since `KOPS_CLUSTER_NAMES` are FQDNs, you will need to pick a `CLUSTER_NAME` which does not contain any dot separators for use in the remainder of this guide.
+   >**Note**: Because `KOPS_CLUSTER_NAMES` are FQDNs, you must to choose a `CLUSTER_NAME` that does not contain any dot separators for use in the remainder of this guide.
 See [before you begin](#before-you-begin) for more information.
 {: .alert .alert-warn}

 #### Install AWS resources

 1. Install AWS per-account resources.

     The per-account resources must be applied once per AWS account.
-Use the
-    following command to see if `tigera-cloudtrail` has already been applied:
+Use the following command to see if `tigera-cloudtrail` has already been applied:

     ```bash
     aws cloudformation describe-stacks --stack-name tigera-cloudtrail
     ```

-    If the command output does not output a stack run the following command
-    to create the per-account stack:
+    If the command output does not output a stack run the following command to create the per-account stack:

     ```bash
     aws cloudformation create-stack \